 For example, you can shoot a video on your phone in less than a few minutes.
 Especially with the technology built into mobile devices these days, it doesn’t take much to make people think you used a professional camera.

-The 2019 Video in Business Benchmark Report shows that companies are experimenting with different levels of video production.
-Smaller companies (with 31 to 200 employees) are creating 510 videos a year on average, which suggests they’re taking a scrappy approach to video production.
+The Demand Metric State of Video Report shows that companies creating more than 51 videos per year has increased by 254% over 2019, which suggests they’re taking a scrappy approach to video production.

 This goes to show that you don’t have to have a ton of resources available or a high level of expertise to create video.
 You’d be surprised at what you’re capable of creating with the resources you already have—so, don’t let that hold you back from even trying.